Home

 Distribution: New Brunswick, Quebec and Ontario south to North Caroliina and Alabama.

 Seed collection: Wild ginger seed is produced in a small fleshy fruit.
 Each fruit contains two to three dozen seeds.
 The fruit lies close to the ground and is usually hidden by the leaves and leaf litter.
 Lift up the leaves at the end of the plant and the fruits will be more visible.
 Crush a few fruits to check on seed ripeness.
 Collect the fruits when the seeds change from green to brown.
-Seed matures in late May in western new York.
+Seed matures in late May in western New York.
 If the fruits are left too long they begin to decay and fall apart making collecting difficult.

 Harvest fruits when the seed has turned light brown